ghiscoding/aurelia-slickgrid/README.md

 Mostly because the [Slickgrid-ES6](https://github.com/DimitarChristoff/slickgrid-es6) repo (which is maintained by 1 person, which mainly does `React` stuff) is not as maintained, neither stable, as the most active [6pac fork](https://github.com/6pac/SlickGrid).
 Also, I now have another repo for `Angular 4+` as well ([Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid)) which I also maintain (that one is for work though) and is based on the [6pac fork](https://github.com/6pac/SlickGrid) fork as well.
 I prefer the 6pac fork for it's stability, list of available functionalities and samples (I even made a few PRs on that fork as well), which the `ES6` fork lacks.
 The goal is to make both `Angular-Slickgrid` and `Aurelia-Slickgrid` on par (feature wise) and in synch, also since it is used and developed at my work, it will grow much faster.

 ## Wiki / Documentation
-The Wiki is where all the documentation and instructions will go, so please consult the [Aurelia-Validation - Wiki](https://github.com/ghiscoding/aurelia-slickgrid/wiki) before opening any issues.
+The Wiki is where all the documentation and instructions will go, so please consult the [Aurelia-Slickgrid - Wiki](https://github.com/ghiscoding/aurelia-slickgrid/wiki) before opening any issues.
 The [Wiki - HOWTO](https://github.com/ghiscoding/aurelia-slickgrid/wiki/HOWTO---Step-by-Step) is a great place to start with.

 ## Main features
 You can see some screenshots below and the instructions down below.